-You can add $100 and get the Home Complete with Video system that includes everything you have in the original system, plus an indoor security camera with night vision, and the Skybell Slim Doorbell.
+You can add the Home Complete with Video system that includes everything you have in the original system, plus an indoor security camera with night vision, and the Skybell Slim Doorbell.

 Differences between these systems

 One of the main differences between these three systems is pricing.
-There’s a $100 difference between the Nest Secure system and the Home Complete, and between the Home Complete package and the Home Complete with Video.
+There’s a small cost difference between the Nest Secure system and the Home Complete, and between the Home Complete package and the Home Complete with Video.

 All systems include one base unit, two window and door sensors, and a motion detector.
 Some units have more sensors such as the Home Complete packages having an extra window and door sensor.
 The Nest package has an extra motion detector.